Prep: 20 min // Bake: 15 min

 Method

-• If you are using a pizza stone, turn your oven on at the maximum setting (anything around 285c) and place the stone in now to start warming up.
+If you are using a pizza stone, now is the time to warm it up.
+The more you warm it, the better it will behave.
+Turn your oven on at the maximum setting (anything around 285c) and place the stone to preheat.
 DO NOT use the oven fan function as that would dry the dough.

-• It’s time to shape pizzas!
-Roll out with a pin or stretch the dough ball with your fingers (get these little fingers to join the fun) on a floured surface to about 20cm in diameter.
+It’s time to shape pizzas!
+I prefer hand stretching the dough ball with your fingers (get these little fingers to join the fun) on a floured surface to about 20cm in diameter.
 Stretch further, throw in the air to expand (if you got the skills) and press the pizza dough with your fingertips until it is roughly about 25-30cm diameter, indenting a thicker crust around the edges.
 I like the middle very thin around 2mm and the edges thicker around 5-8mm.

-• First-pass: Carefully transfer the stretched dough onto the baking stone and spread your tomato sauce.
-Clean up the mess and bake just the dough with the sauce for an initial 8 min.
+First-pass: Carefully transfer the stretched dough onto a pizza peel (or use anything that can aid in this purpose) and spread your tomato sauce.
+Carefully the pizza on the baking stone and bake at the bottom of the oven for an initial 6-8 min.
 This is done to allow the dough to bake inside out without burning the toppings and the cheese.

-• Second-pass: Remove from oven, add your toppings and mozzarella and bake again for another 5-8 min.
-Remove from oven, lift to check if you are satisfied with the middle grounds baking and serve or bake again for another couple of minutes.
+Second-pass: Carefully remove from oven (including the stone), add the rest of your toppings and mozzarella and bake on the top shelf for another 6-8 min.
+Remove from oven, lift to check if you are satisfied with the middle grounds baking and serve.

 Shopping List